MaYingHu/CS350-Emerging-Systems-and-Architectures/README.md

 The concept of state machines will, I think, be especially valuable in other coding endeavours.
 The focus on extreme economy and efficiency was also a stimulating challenge, and could be especially applicable to writing device drivers, which is something else I have wanted to turn my hand to.

-- **How did you make this project maintainable, read/able, and adaptable?**
+- **How did you make this project maintainable, readable, and adaptable?**

 I did my best to ensure that the code was broken down into individual functions and that related data was stored together and I commented the code where appropriate.
 However, as noted above, this is an area where I feel I have room for improvement so I will continue to work on better organizing my code in the future.